RichardTMiles/BiologyAnswers.org/README.md

 # Dependencies

-To Stand Up locally you'll need `PHP ^7.2`, `Node v10.8.0`, `git 2.13.5`, `MySQL Ver 14.14 Distrib 5.7.19`, and the latest version of `Composer` installed Globally.
+To Stand Up locally you'll need `PHP ^7.2`, `Node v10.8.0`, `git 2.13.5`, `MySQL Ver 14.14 Distrib 5.7.19`, and the latest version of `Composer 1.6.5` installed Globally.
 The above requirements are just what I currently have installed.
-I'm sure most version of Node and MySQL will work.
+I'm sure most version of Node, Composer, Git, and MySQL will work.
 PHP definitely need 7.1 and up.
 Please drop a pull request if I missed any ;)

 It is worth noting that all of these programs listed are written for Mac and Windows; moreover, you can run this repository on Windows (instructions coming soonish)!

 You can check to see what versions you have installed by typing the folling into your terminal

->> php -v
+        php -v
->> node -v
+        node -v
->> mysql --version
+        mysql --version
->> git --version
+        git --version

 # N00BS